-Estancia Colomé is located along an approximately 500km triangular section of roads with three towns forming the points of the triangle; the largest city, Salta (with a domestic airport), Cafayate and Molinos.
+Estancia Colomé is located along an approximately 500km triangular section of roads with three towns forming the points of the triangle: the largest city, Salta (with a domestic airport), Cafayate and Molinos.
 Just getting here is an adventure with plenty of ‘wow’ desert vistas and at times, rough roads.
 Driving straight through, allow about 4.5 hours from Salta and about 3 hours from Cafayete.
-But there are to many distractions along the way and one will typically take much longer driving to Estancia Colomé from either Salta or Cafayete.
+But there are too many distractions along the way, and one will typically take much longer driving to Estancia Colomé from either Salta or Cafayete.
 Most of the driving is on dirt roads – which during the rainy season can pose challenges especially where the roads cross gravel river washes.

 This is a remote property, an oasis if you will among the high desert of this part of Argentina.
 The winery is in the Calchaquí Valley – extending some nearly 300 kilometers in length with its primary water coming from the Calchaquí River which is fed by tributary streams coming down from the Andes mountains.
-An abundance of thick gravel soils dominate the region spread by the glacial movement some 10,000 years ago along with alluvial action.
+An abundance of thick gravel soil dominates the region spread by the glacial movement some 10,000 years ago along with alluvial action.
 The valley is generally quite dry – semi arid.
 Bodega Colomé is located at 2,300 meters above sea level with several surrounding mountains towering over 6,000 meters above sea level.

 Donald first discovered this part of Argentina in 1996; he was already familiar with some of the wines from Mendoza because Hess Persson Estates was importing wines from Bodega Norton.
 He first heard the name Bodega Colomé while talking to a vintner in the town of Angastaco.
-Later while staying in a small hotel in the town of Cachi (about a 2 hour drive from Estancia Colomé) Donald decided to try some wines from the local bar.
-He was initially given a low quality common type of house wine – he asked for something better and was finally offered an old bottle of Colomé Vino Tinto; he was immediately impressed and inquired about the owner of the winery.
+Later while staying in a small hotel in the town of Cachi (about a 2-hour drive from Estancia Colomé) Donald decided to try some wines from the local bar.
+He was initially given a low-quality common type of house wine – he asked for something better and was finally offered an old bottle of Colomé Vino Tinto; he was immediately impressed and inquired about the owner of the winery.
 He was told that Bodega Colomé was owned by Raul Davalos (whose family founded the winery in 1831 using native grapes – European cultivars were not planted on the property until 1854).
-The name Colomé is in tribute to a chief who lived in the region during the 1600’s named Columin.
+The name Colomé is in tribute to a chief who lived in the region during the 1600s named Columin.

 The first wines produced commercially from the estate under the Hess ownership were from 2004 (still using part of the old winery building for production).